Dual carriageway: Ireland

 Motorway restrictions only apply to motorway sections, rather than all dual carriageway sections of national roads (these are signposted with the N prefix on the route number, rather than M).
 Some national secondary roads, and regional roads in particular often have houses, schools and other developments fronting on to them.
-Less important national primary roads, and older sections not yet upgraded may also feature such developments built before the introduction the Irish Planning system in 1964.
+Less important national primary roads, and older sections not yet upgraded may also feature such developments built before the introduction of the Irish Planning system in 1964.
 Today Irish planning policy prohibits such development on National Primary or National Secondary roads where the speed limit exceeds 60 km/h.

 This policy results from concerns expressed by the National Roads Authority.
 A local authority is not obliged to implement this policy and can disregard this policy at its own discretion.
 This would usually only occur in exceptional circumstances or where planners are overruled by elected councillors using section 140 of the Local Government Act 2001.
 Accordingly, hard shoulders are included wherever feasible to provide for the resulting pedestrian and cyclist traffic, and are present on much of the national route network.
 These hard shoulders may also be used as running lanes by motorised traffic under certain conditions.

 Until 2005, many motorways and dual carriageways in Ireland did not have crash barriers in the central reservation, the policy being to use a wider median instead.
 Crash barriers are now mandatory for such routes, and wire cabling or full crash barriers (depending on whether or not the route is a motorway, and median width) have been fitted to existing routes.

 Between 2000 and 2010, three major types of dual carriageway were built on national road schemes in Ireland: